 In fact, a study conducted by BrainRules found that people are only likely to remember 10% of the information they hear three days later.
 Conversely, if a relevant image is paired with that same information, people retained 65% of the information three days later.
 There’s no question that pairing your content with a visual is extremely effective.

 3. Make it Concise

-Another important factor to consider is the growth of mobile use.
-According to a study conducted by Search Engine Journal in 2016, mobile and tablet devices accounted for 51.3% of internet usage compared to 48.7% by desktop.
-Thus, it’s important to consider how your content will appear on a device small enough to fit in your pocket, since this is how the majority of users consume their content.
+Another important factor to consider is the growth of mobile users.
+According to a study conducted by Search Engine Journal in 2016, mobile and tablet devices accounted for 51.3% of internet usage compared to 48.7% of desktops.
+Thus, it’s important to consider how your content will appear on a device small enough to fit in your pocket since this is how the majority of users consume their content.

 Try breaking up the text to make for a quick, easy read.
 If you were scrolling through Facebook and saw a post with one enormous paragraph, would you stop and take the time to read it?
 Most likely not.
 It’s easy to lose your spot [and your interest] when coming across this type of content.